rebelwarrior/rukh/README.md

 Please note the `/lib` directory is not automatically reloaded in development.

 __License:__
-The code is under GPL v3.
+The code is under the MIT license.

 <sup>1</sup> While Rukh works on a Windows stack a JRuby (`TCPSocket.open('ipaddrss', 25)`) bug prevented email delivery using SMTP.
 The final application was hosted on Linux, Windows was used as a test bed.
 An issue with the bug was opened on JRuby github page.
 This was an unfortunate event since JRuby was picked because of a need to run it on Windows.